januprasad/Magone/README.md

 # Magone
 Small and simple Android game project.
-Without any engine and graphics.
+Without engine and with simple graphics.